-The board consists of the Chairman, three Non-Executive Directors and one Executive Director (which is the Managing Director).
+The board consists of the Chairman, four Non-Executive Directors and two Executive Directors (of which one is the Managing Director).
 The board members, except the Managing Director, are independent of management and free from any constraints, which could materially interfere with the exercise of their independent judgement.
 They have experience and knowledge of the industry, markets, financial and other business information to make a valuable contribution to the Company's progress.
 The Managing Director is a separate individual from the Chairman who implements the strategies and policies adopted by the board.
 The board meets at least four times each year.